|

 so

-identification of the author should be easily removable.
+identification of the author must be removable.
 After

 acceptance, final manuscripts should be submitted electronically